cubewise-code/hustle/README.md

 * A path to text file that contains the commands to be executed
 * The maximum number of threads to be used

+**.Net Framework 3.5**  is required to be installed on the server where Hustle is running

 Example:
 ```
 hustle.exe "RunTIBatch.txt" 16